 My Pear Salad with Creamy Walnut Vinaigrette is just about the first thing I make when gorgeous pears show up in my grocery store.
 The star of this fall salad is a whole pear that’s been thinly sliced and stacked so you can still see the shape of the fruit; it’s beautiful enough for the holidays.

 I love to serve pears this way in a salad because it retains their pretty shape, and makes such an elegant presentation.
 You can slice the pears with a very sharp knife and a steady hand, or you can do it the easy way, on a mandolin slicer.
 What’s fun about the mandolin is that it will slice through the pear and the stem, so you get a great look to your salad.
+Just stack the slices and fan them out slightly for this pretty presentation.

-An earthy walnut vinaigrette is a perfect match for creamy, mild pears.
+an earthy walnut vinaigrette is a perfect match for creamy, mild pears.

 Walnuts and blue cheese are classic pairings with pears, but I took it a step further with my creamy walnut vinaigrette.
 I used walnut oil, which is so aromatic, and provides a nice change from the ubiquitous olive oil dressings.
 This recipe becomes ‘creamy’ because the oil emulsifies with the mustard and vinegar in a small food processor.
 I drizzle the oil in slowly while the machine is running which fuses everything together into a creamy dressing that will not separate.